-A few weeks ago AFSC brought you four tips for assessing fake news in social media.
-This is part two in an ongoing series to help our readers develop better media literacy in today’s challenging environment.
+Earlier, AFSC brought you four tips for assessing fake news in social media.
+This is part of our ongoing effort to help our readers develop better media literacy in today’s challenging environment.
 By now, we have seen many reports about the dramatic impact on the presidential election of fake and misleading news stories circulating online.
 It appears that millions of people have read and believed articles with no basis in fact whatsoever.
-Even the president-elect has tweeted and repeated claims that are unsubstantiated at best – and lies at worst.
+We've also seen the president tweet and repeat claims that are unsubstantiated at best–and lies at worst.

-To address this big problem, we need our social media platforms to adopt better policies to weed out misleading, false, and dangerous articles, and we need media outlets and journalists to take seriously their duty to be independent, critical voices promoting truth.
+To address this big problem, we need our social media platforms to adopt better policies to weed out misleading, false, and dangerous articles, and we need media outlets and journalists to take seriously their duty to be independent, critical voices promoting truth (unfortunately, Facebook has refused to do so in this presidential election year).
 But you as a reader can play an important role, too.

 Being a savvy reader and sharer of media is more important than ever if we are going to advance policies of peace and ensure that our communities are inclusive.
 Here are some media literacy tips to help ensure you are a sophisticated reader and communicator seeking to cut through the confusion, noise, and falsehoods that have crowded our media landscape.